 2006 Six years after filing suit, the family of African musician Solomon Linda, who wrote and recorded the original version of "The Lion Sleeps Tonight," reach an agreement with the song's publisher, giving them some royalties.
 Linda, who died in 1962, signed away rights to the song in 1952.

-2005 The final episode of The Osbournes airs.
+2005 The final episode of The Osbournes airs on MTV, capping a four-season run.

 2004 Motown producer Johnny Bristol dies at age 65.